 I have tried most of the alternative medical treatments that I didn’t deem outright dangerous to try.
 Essential oils.
 Myriads of supplements.
 I tried far too many different things to name here, even if I could remember them all, and I’m pretty sure I can’t.
 Mom was into alternative medicine and she would show up every few months with some new thing or other for me to try.
 I dutifully tried them all, to no real effect.
 It was at about this time that I started to question why I took things like daily vitamins.
 One by one I discontinued the various supplements I was taking until I had discarded them all as producing no noticeable effect.
 I even stopped taking vitamins for about two years until I started developing unusual skin problems.
 I don’t know which vitamin I’m low on, but chewing a daily gummy does seem to keep the skin working like it is supposed to, so I keep taking them.
 One of these days I’ll remember to ask the dermatologist which vitamin I might be needing, then the vitamins will be one more prescription, just like everything else I take.

 I avoid stress and allergens as often as I can.
 That means getting enough sleep first and foremost, since stress is directly related to the amount of sleep that you get versus how much you need.
-This is one of the hardest things to do in this culture, the US culture, justify getting a full night’s sleep.
-I can and do sleep for longer than 12 hours on occasion, especially when I’ve had a particularly severe vertigo attack.
+This is one of the hardest things to do in this culture, the US culture, justify getting a full night’s sleep (Editor’s note: More info on the importance of sleep.
+Inquiring Minds, The Four-Billion-Year Story of How We Got Conscious Brains) I can and do sleep for longer than 12 hours on occasion, especially when I’ve had a particularly severe vertigo attack.
 I have found that 8 hours is more than enough sleep if I can get those hours from 10pm to 6am, but the problem is getting to bed before midnight (as I’m sure most people will agree) and staying asleep for the full 8 hours.
 I was diagnosed with sleep apnea and I started using a CPAP machine in 2016.
 That has shortened my sleep cycles to a more predictable eight to ten hours and I wake up feeling like I’ve slept well for the first time since I can’t say when.